trainyard/pico-lambda/README.md

-# Why oh why another λ
+# Experimental please don't use yet!!!!

 # Functions
 map :: (a -> b) -> [a] -> [b]